abc101/lets-learn-golang-grpc/chapter-01/product/README.md

 # Chapter 01
 ## product
-A Simple RPC and a sever-to-client stream RPC
+A simple RPC and a sever-to-client stream RPC

 ### Extra package
 ```bash